Chinese pork belly, roasted for the perfect crispy crackling soft and juicy pork with a blackened Szechuan pepper and five-spice crust.

 It is a piece of meat that has a wonderful flavour, the perfect amount of fat and that skin makes for the best crispy crackling crust.

-This recipe combines it with another of my favourite ingredients Szechuan pepper.
+This crispy Chinese pork belly recipe features another of my favourite ingredients Szechuan pepper.

 Roasted Chinese Pork Belly with a blackened crust of Chinese five spice and lashings of Szechuan Pepper all topped with a perfect crisp crackling crust.